dippy2214/Web-Swing-Mechanic/README.md

 different outlook on how things are done, and I found it's deep systems quite interesting to explore.

 ### 🙄 A Classic Grappling Hook
+The grapple hook I started with was designed in the style of link's hookshot from the legend of zelda, or something batman would use to get around gotham city.
+It would connect to a single point and pull the player towards it, rather than being something used to swing around.
+This was partly because I felt like since I was using tutorials it would be more suitable to do this and figure out the physics myself, even though the uni would have been ok with me leaning on tutorials more and making smaller changes to the final product.

+This worked by using a raycast to connect to a point of terrain, and then applying a force to the player character to move towards that point.
+Add in a simple unreal engine cable for a visual effect to conenct the player to the point, and we have the most basic form of a grapple hook imaginable, and where the tutorial left me.
+This does have some problems though.
+The movement while in the air as you grapple feelings very strange, as does falling immediately when you get to the top of a wall rather than getting on top of it.

+### 💡 Ideas For Improvement
+So what's next?

+To transform this simple grappling hook into the web swing I envisioned, there was a lot of work still to do.
+The idea of connecting to a point on objects is useful, and it's fairly simply to make this check for objects of a specific type by using collision channels.